 - (2) Discussion Postings: Four times throughout the semester you will write a discussion post which will be your reaction to an article related to U.S. government and reply to a classmate's discussion.
-These can be found on the left side bar labeled "Discussion Board" as well as within each section folder. - These original posts must be at least 400 words in length. - Additionally, you must also reply (150 words) to one of your fellow classmates' posts. - A full rubric and instructions can be found at the end of this syllabus.

-- (3) Quizzes: You will have a total of fourteen quizzes.
+These can be found on the left side bar labeled "Discussion Board" as well as within each section folder. - These original posts must be at least 400 words in length. - Additionally, you must also reply (150 words) to one of your fellow classmates' posts. - A full rubric and instructions can be found at the end of this syllabus and on Blackboard. - (3) Quizzes: You will have a total of fourteen quizzes.
 Chapter quizzes are cover individual chapters assigned from your textbook.
 These can be found in each section folder in their respective "Quizzes" folder.
 Additionally, you will have two quizzes over videos that you need to watch in order to complete the assignment.
-These can be found in the "Video Assignment" folder located in each section folder. - Chapter Quizzes (12): 16 multiple choice questions / 16 minutes to complete - Video Quizzes (2): 10 multiple choice questions / 10 minutes to complete - For Quizzes, the questions on quizzes will be delivered one at a time and student will be allowed to revisit the questions.
+These can be found in the "Video Assignment" folder located in each section folder. - Chapter Quizzes (12): 15 multiple choice questions / 17 minutes to complete - Video Quizzes (2): 10 multiple choice questions / 12 minutes to complete

+- The questions on quizzes will be delivered one at a time.
+The student will be allowed to revisit the questions.
 It is important to remember to click "Save Answer" before moving to the next question.
 Once you begin the quiz you must complete the quiz in its entirety.
-Questions not completed during the allotted time will be counted wrong. - (4) Syllabus Agreement: This assignment is due September 6th by 5:00pm.
+Questions not completed during the allotted time will be counted wrong. - (4) Syllabus Agreement: This assignment is due August 4th.
 Failure to complete this will mean you being dropped from the course.
-This can be found in folder "Course Syllabus: Start Here." - This is a short answer assignment.
-You will be asked to reply "I Agree" to the following statement:
+This can be found in folder "Syllabus and Course Agreement."